0xLiquidGlass/wallet-short-scripts/README.md

 ## Donations
 This is completely optional.
 To support me, you can donate to me via this address:

-`Eth, Matic: 0x96b939aaA7E5660591e51c7d6BA46587532e607A`
+`Ethereum, Matic: 0x96b939aaA7E5660591e51c7d6BA46587532e607A`

 `Algorand: KJVALCPBBTGT4YPVUZIYZYBERU3SVE5Q32MP5I7HVU2GK4JWD56PLRAE7E`

-I accept Ethereum and Polygon at the moment.
 As more scripts for a specific cryptocurrency has been added, I will list those here as a means of donations